 Application for the German-French Master of "Transnational Journalism"

-After completing the application online, the application form must be printed out together with a list of the documents to be enclosed.
-The application form and the attached documents must then be sent to the university.
-Please send your application to the Students’ Office (Studierendensekretariat) of the Johannes Gutenberg University, 55099 Mainz.
+After completing the online application, the application form for Mainz must be printed out together with a list of the documents to be enclosed.
+The application form and the enclosed documents must then be sent to the university.
+Please send your application to the Student Secretariat of the Johannes Gutenberg University, 55099 Mainz.

-For more information on deadlines and application procedures for starting your studies at the Sorbonne Nouvelle 3 in Paris, please click here.
+Further information on deadlines and application procedures for the start of studies at the Sorbonne Nouvelle in Paris can be found here.

 Language certificates